tiprankstipranks

 We are routinely a party to litigation, which could affect our financial condition and results of operations.

-We are routinely a party, including as a defendant to or otherwise involved in legal proceedings, claims or other legal matters, arising in the course of our business.
+We are routinely a party, including as a defendant to or otherwise involved in legal proceedings, claims or other legal matters.
 Although we endeavor to mitigate our legal risk, we are potentially subject to a wide variety of claims in the conduct of our business, including claims relating to products liability, labor matters, securities laws, regulatory compliance and breach of contract.
-Legal proceedings can be complex and time-consuming, with the final outcome depending on a number of variables, some of which are beyond our control.
-Litigation is subject to significant uncertainty and may be expensive, time-consuming, and disruptive to our operations.
-Although it is our intention to vigorously defend ourselves in such legal proceedings, their ultimate resolution and potential financial and other impacts on us are uncertain.
+Legal proceedings can be complex, expensive, time-consuming and disruptive to our operations, with the final outcome depending on a number of variables, many of which are beyond our control.
+The ultimate resolution and potential financial impact of any such proceedings on us are uncertain.
 If a legal proceeding is resolved against us, it could result in significant compensatory damages or injunctive relief that could materially and adversely affect our financial condition and results of operations.

 Litigation & Legal Liabilities - Risk 2